Three hiking trails in the Santerno Valley

 Friends/Single,Couple

-• Luca Ghini trail Casalfiumanese
+• First stop - Luca Ghini trail Casalfiumanese

 The Luca Ghini trail is a 7 km hiking route that offers stunning views from the lunar-like ridges known as the calanchi